-Games, Rides, and Contests
+Games, Rides, Contests, and Exhibits

 Games, rides, and contests that use animals are anything but “fun and games” for the unwilling animal participants.
 These cruel events are often part of fundraisers and fairs.
 The animals are carted from town to town, and they live in a state of discomfort, frustration, depression, and anxiety.
 Exhibitors rarely take the time to rest and exercise these animals, and sick and injured animals often go without veterinary care.